eerkela/bertrand/docs/source/content/api/cast.rst

       - The maximum amount of precision loss that can occur before an error is raised.
     * - :attr:`rounding <CastDefaults.rounding>`
-      - TODO
+      - The rounding rule to use for numeric conversions.
     * - :attr:`unit <CastDefaults.unit>`
-      - TODO
+      - The unit to use for numeric <-> datetime/timedelta conversions.
     * - :attr:`step_size <CastDefaults.step_size>`
-      - TODO
+      - The step size to use for each :attr:`unit <CastDefaults.unit>`.
     * - :attr:`since <CastDefaults.since>`
-      - TODO
+      - The epoch to use for datetime/timedelta conversions.
     * - :attr:`tz <CastDefaults.tz>`
       - TODO
     * - :attr:`true <CastDefaults.true>`